-- A3 That the public conduct of the whole or the relevant part of the proceedings of the meeting would be likely to result in the disclosure of information, the public disclosure of which would: - (a) be contrary to the provisions of a specified enactment; or - (b) constitute contempt of Court or of the House of Representatives. - A4 That the purpose of the whole or the relevant part of the proceedings of the meeting is to consider a recommendation made to the local authority by an Ombudsman under section 30(1) or section 38(3) of the Local Government Official Information and Meetings Act 1987 (in the case of a local authority named or specified in the First Schedule to this Act). - A5 That the exclusion of the public from the whole or the relevant part of the proceedings of the meeting is necessary to enable the local authority to deliberate in private on its decision or recommendation in: - (a) Any proceedings before a local authority where: - (i) A right of appeal lies to any Court or Tribunal against the final decision of the local authority in those proceedings, or - (ii) The local authority is required, by any enactment, to make a recommendation in respect of the matter that is the subject of those proceedings; and - (b) Any proceedings of a local authority in relation to any application or objection under the Marine Farming Act 1971.
+B3 That the public conduct of the whole or the relevant part of the proceedings of the meeting would be likely to result in the disclosure of information, the public disclosure of which would:

+(a) be contrary to the provisions of a specified enactment; or

+(b) constitute contempt of Court or of the House of Representatives.

+- B4 That the purpose of the whole or the relevant part of the proceedings of the meeting is to consider a recommendation made to the local authority by an Ombudsman under section 30(1) or section 38(3) of the Local Government Official Information and Meetings Act 1987 (in the case of a local authority named or specified in the First Schedule to this Act). - B5 That the exclusion of the public from the whole or the relevant part of the proceedings of the meeting is necessary to enable the local authority to deliberate in private on its decision or recommendation in: - (a) Any proceedings before a local authority where: - (i) A right of appeal lies to any Court or Tribunal against the final decision of the local authority in those proceedings, or - (ii) The local authority is required, by any enactment, to make a recommendation in respect of the matter that is the subject of those proceedings

-APPENDIX B: Example resolution to exclude the public
+APPENDIX C: Example resolution to exclude the public